 “To be the best damn Allman Brothers tribute band in the world,” remarks Jeremy Simmons with a tinge of well-earned confidence when speaking on the mission of the renowned SKYDOG.

 Comprised of Virginia natives, the band admirably revives the music of the late brothers with a palpable passion that is so gleamingly apparent.

-As a band that has been playing for nearly 11 years, SKYDOG has earned a following that ranges from a nostalgic fanbase reminiscing on the Fillmore East years to an ecstatic crowd of rhythm and blues, rock, jazz, classic country and sheer music appreciators.
+As a band that has been performing since 2009 , SKYDOG has earned a following that ranges from a nostalgic fanbase reminiscing on the Fillmore East years to an ecstatic crowd of rhythm and blues, rock, jazz, classic country and sheer music appreciators.

 The idea of a band that entirely paid homage to one of the most iconic bands of their era has been in discussion amongst Simmons for decades.
 In 2009, the Simmons brothers and close friends brought that passionate dream into fruition.
 Following their initial formation, SKYDOG has since been living on the euphoric high that is inherent in the band’s performances.
 “As Duane would say, when you’re "hittin' the note", there’s no better feeling” says Simmons in a conversation that makes it obvious he’s doing what he loves.
 With the high energy of their crowds propelling the band to perform with an uninhibited perseverance, SKYDOG thrives in the beautifully unmatched experience that is innate in their shows.

 SKYDOG embodies what it means to be fervidly passionate about what they do: performing art that resonates with people.
 And they “have a damn good time doing it.”